 In addition to the piper, many soldiers have heard phantom footsteps going down a hallway and up a staircase.
 The footsteps sound exactly like an infantryman walking in hobnail boots.
 (Hobnail boots haven’t been standard issue for the Canadian Forces in several decades.)

 Others have seen a dark figure out of the corner of their eyes.
 And some soldiers have seen a shadow figure appear in upper windows when the building is otherwise empty.

 Another ghost used to enjoy playing a prank by jiggling the latch on the old oak door to the officer’s lounge.
 When the door was opened, nobody was found on the other side.
 This door was removed and blocked in during the recent renovations.
 So the ghost isn’t able to do this trick anymore.

-More information about this location is included in the e-book, Ghosts of Vancouver: Tales of True Hauntings.
+Much more information about this location is included in the Ghosts of Vancouver: 36 Haunted Places book.